liviuignat/twitterfeed-es6/README.md

 gulp
 gulp test
 ```

+Structure:
+- Main folders are split in common, services, components and styles.
+- Each test file is in the same folder with the file that is being tested having *.spec.js sufix.
+- Each template file is in the same folder as the view having *.view.tmpl.html sufix.
+- Each *.less file is in the same folder as the view having *.view.less sufix.

+Styles:
+- Namings follow suit css, a standard for component style applications: https://suitcss.github.io/
+- Each component has each own .less file.
+They are combined in /styles/coponents.less.
+Variables are defined also in /styles/varibales.less

 TODOs:
 - create production build gulp task to generate ES5 js sources and minify JS, HTML.